The golden arches. A swoosh over Times Square. A silver apple missing a bite.

 Step 6: Client Feedback

-Now the really fun part!
-When GRIT presents the logos to the client, we usually showcase the new logo on “mock up” marketing materials to help the client visualize how the logo will look in promotion.
+Now the fun part!
+When GRIT presents the logos to the client, we usually showcase the new logo on “mockup” marketing materials to help the client visualize how the logo will look in promotion.
 The client reviews the ideas and responds with their thoughts.
 The creative team takes the client feedback back to the design studio to draft another round of proofs for review.
-Usually there are a couple rounds of revisions before the final logo is delivered (although we have had a few logos accepted during the first round).
+Usually there are a couple rounds of revisions before the final logo is delivered (although we have had a few business logos accepted during the first round).

 Step 7: Delivery

-The last step in the logo development process is delivering the final design to the client.
+The final step in the logo development process is delivering the final design to the client.
 Once the client approves the logo, multiple file types are produced so the logo can be used for a variety of purposes.
 GRIT’s final logo package includes all the possible color scenarios for the brand.
 Most include CMYK, pantone versions, grayscale or black and reversed (or white) versions of each logo type.
-In addition, file types are provided for online, print and a variety of other applications to assist the client with color information.
+In addition, file types are provided for online, print, and a variety of other applications to assist the client with color information.